aerond7/TheIsleEvrimaRcon/README.md

 ﻿# The Isle Evrima RCON — WPF

-A dark-themed WPF desktop client for managing a **The Isle Evrima** RCON server.
+A WPF desktop client for managing a **The Isle Evrima** RCON server.
-Built on [TheIsleEvrimaRconClient](https://www.nuget.org/packages/TheIsleEvrimaRconClient) v2.0.0, targeting .NET 8.
+Built on [TheIsleEvrimaRconClient](https://www.nuget.org/packages/TheIsleEvrimaRconClient) v2.1.0, targeting .NET 8.

 ---